 The sustainability officer is responsible for

-- Establishing principles and goals implementing the sustainability strategy
+- Establishing principles and targets for implementing the sustainability strategy.

-- Reporting on broad areas of company, environmental, conservation, innovation, people and society goals
+- Reporting on broad areas of corporate, environmental, conservation, innovation, people, and society goals.

 The sustainability officer is performing the following tasks

-- Work with investor relations team and investors.
+- Work with the investor relations team and investors.

 The sustainability officer is experiencing the following pain-points